Pythonaire/HAP-Python-RFM69/README.md

 driver = AccessoryDriver(port=51826, persist_file= persist_file, loader=loader)
 ```

-Next you need to specify the RFM69 bridge and the RFM69 device node number devices in a dictionary, with Node name and node number.
+Next you need to specify the RFM69 bridge and the RFM69 device node number devices in a dictionary, with node name and node number.
 See config.py.
 Note, that the name of your node must be the same as the corresponding HAP-Python device class.
-The main script will read the node definition and load the corresponding device class for further information about the device itself.
+The main script will read the node definition and load the corresponding device class for further operation.
 Each device class represent a HAP Accessory.

-In Device.py you can find two examples: a weather sensor and a switch (here a imension pump)
+In Device.py you can find examples: a weather sensor, a room sensor and a switch (here a immension pump)

-Each device class call data from the 433MHzBridge in the set interval.
+The device classes calling data from the 433MHzBridge in a interval or in case of the switch directly.
 The 433MHzBridge use a Flask server to answer these requests and return sensor values, or send commands to and receive states from the switch.

 ### 433MHzBridge